jmin-pingu/ihcl/README.md

 As a fun puzzle, guess what ihcl stands for!

-In all seriousness, this is a project both for my personal utility and demonstration of some basic understanding of utilizing agentic workflows.
-This is nothing too crazy but I thought it would be fun project as I personally do not enjoy writing cover letters too much.
+In all seriousness, this is a project both for my personal utility and a demonstration of how to leverage agentic workflows.